Which course is right for me?

 Who Is It For

-- Preparation for The Minster Centre’s Foundation courses.
+- Those who want to prepare for The Minster Centre’s Foundation courses.

 Entry Requirements

 This is an open access course.
 You do not need particular qualifications or work experience to attend this course.
-Undertaking counselling training at any level can be a psychologically, as well as intellectually, demanding process.
-Personal qualities we are looking for in trainees include:
+Undertaking counselling training at any level can be a psychologically and intellectually demanding process, and requires a degree of psychological robustness.
+Therefore, personal qualities we are looking for in trainees include:

 - The ability to engage in experiential learning.